-3 Chinese tourists still critical in deadly US bus crash
+3 Chinese tourists in critical condition after US crash

-SALT LAKE CITY (AP) — Several Chinese tourists injured in a deadly tour bus crash in Utah are improving, but three remain in critical condition, hospital officials said Monday.
+SALT LAKE CITY (AP) — Three Chinese tourists remained in critical condition Monday after they were injured in a tour bus crash in Utah that left four other passengers dead, hospital officials said.

-The three people listed in critical condition marks a decrease from the five in that category on Saturday.
-The tour bus crashed in the red rock landscape of southern Utah on Friday, killing four Chinese tourists and leaving dozens more injured.

-One other person is in serious condition and eight are in fair condition, Intermountain Healthcare officials said.
-They declined to provide any more information.
+One person was in serious condition, but other passengers hurt in the crash were improving.

-The bus with 30 adult passengers rolled over and slammed into a guard rail, crushing the top of the vehicle near Bryce Canyon National Park.
+The tour bus carrying 30 people rolled over and crashed Friday onto a guard rail on its way to Bryce Canyon National Park.
 Everyone on board was hurt.

-The cause of the crash hasn’t been determined by U.S. investigators, but they have said the driver was making his first trip.
-National Transportation Safety Board investigators are looking into the California man’s driver’s background, license qualification and medical history.
+The cause of the crash hasn’t been determined by U.S. investigators.
+Regulators said the driver — a U.S. citizen from California whose name has not been released — was making his first trip.

-He is a U.S. citizen from California, officials have said, but his name has not been released.
 He didn’t appear to be intoxicated, the Utah Highway Patrol has said.

-The small California-based bus company’s inspection history, hiring practices and corporate safety culture are also under investigation, said Pete Kotowski, investigator-in-charge for National Transportation Safety Board.

-A Chinese-based travel company overseeing the U.S. trip, called U-Tour Group in Shanghai, defended its licensing and the bus driver.
-The parent company said in a statement Monday that the driver was qualified, the bus was insured, and the travel agency was properly registered with China’s Ministry of Culture and Tourism.
+U-Tour Group in Shanghai, the travel company overseeing the U.S. trip, said the driver was qualified, the bus was insured, and the travel agency was properly registered with China’s Ministry of Culture and Tourism.

-About 18 family members of people who were killed or injured were preparing to travel to the U.S., U-Tour said.

-The bus had seat belts, but it’s unknown if any passengers were wearing them, according to Kotowski.

-The operator of the bus, Ontario, California-based America Shengjia Inc.. was cooperating with investigators examining what caused the mid-sized 2017 bus to crash.
+The operator of the bus, Ontario, California-based America Shengjia Inc. was cooperating with investigators examining what caused the mid-sized 2017 bus to crash, authorities said.

-The licensed company has two vehicles and two drivers, according to the Federal Motor Carrier Safety Administration.
-Records show no history of previous crashes involving the company founded in 2015.

 The company has not responded to requests for comment.